ctalledo/sysbox/experiments/gke/sysbox-installation-steps.md

     image: ghcr.io/nestybox/ubuntu-bionic-systemd-docker
     command: ["/sbin/init"]
   restartPolicy: Never
-  nodeSelector:
-    sysboxInNode: true
 ```

-There are 3 key pieces of the pod's spec that tie it to Sysbox:
+There are two key pieces of the pod's spec that tie it to Sysbox:

 *   "runtimeClassName": Tells K8s to deploy the pod with Sysbox (rather than the
     default OCI runc).

-*   "nodeSelector": Tells K8s to deploy the pod on a node that is labeled with
-    "sysboxInNode=true" (i.e., on a node where sysbox is installed).
+The pods will be scheduled on the nodes that support
+    Sysbox.

 *   "io.kubernetes.cri-o.userns-mode": Tells CRI-O to launch this as a rootless
     pod (i.e., via the Linux user-namespace) and to allocate a range of 65536